-- Hospitalization, if not an emergency - Services out of the Alliance service area, if not an emergency or urgent - Outpatient surgery - Long-term care or skilled nursing services at a nursing facility - Specialized treatments, imaging, testing, and procedures - Office visits and consultation at highly specialized care centers, for example, UCSF or Stanford - Medical transportation services when it is not an emergency.
-Emergency ambulance services do not require pre-approval
+- Hospitalization, if not an emergency - Services out of the Alliance service area, if not an emergency or urgent care - Outpatient surgery - Long-term care or skilled nursing services at a nursing facility - Specialized treatments, imaging, testing, and procedures - Medical transportation services when it is not an emergency

+Emergency ambulance services do not require pre-approval (prior authorization).
-Under Health and Safety Code Section 1367.01(h)(1), the Alliance will decide routine pre-approvals (prior authorizations) within 5 working days of when the Alliance gets the information reasonably needed to decide.

-For requests in which a provider indicates or the Alliance determines that following the standard timeframe could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, the Alliance will make an expedited (fast) preapproval (prior authorization) decision.
+Under Health and Safety Code Section 1367.01(h)(1), the Alliance has 5 business days from when the Alliance gets the information reasonably needed to decide (approve or deny) pre-approval (prior authorization) requests.
+For requests a provider made or when the Alliance finds that following the standard time frame could seriously endanger your life or health or ability to attain, maintain, or regain maximum function, the Alliance will make an expedited (fast) pre-approval (prior authorization) decision.

 The Alliance will give you notice as quickly as your health condition requires and no later than 72 hours after getting the request for services.

-Pre-approval (prior authorization) requests are reviewed by clinical or medical staff, such as doctors, nurses, and pharmacists.
+Clinical or medical staff such as doctors, nurses, and pharmacists review pre-approval (prior authorization) requests.

-The Alliance does not pay the reviewers to deny coverage or services.
-If the Alliance does not approve the request, the Alliance will send you a Notice of Action (NOA) letter.
-The NOA letter will tell you how to file an appeal if you do not agree with the decision.
+The Alliance does not influence the reviewers' decision to deny or approve coverage or services in any way.
+If The Alliance does not approve the request, the Alliance will send you a Notice of Action (NOA) letter.
+The NOA will tell you how to file an appeal if you do not agree with the decision.

-The Alliance will contact you if the Alliance needs more information or more time to review your request.
+The Alliance will contact you if we need more information or more time to review your request.

-You never need pre-approval (prior authorization) for emergency care, even if it is out of the network and out of your service area.
+You never need pre-approval (prior authorization) for emergency care, even if it is out of the network or out of your service area.
 This includes labor and delivery if you are pregnant.
-You do not need pre-approval for certain sensitive care services.
-To learn more about sensitive care services, go to "Sensitive care" later in this chapter.
+You do not need pre-approval (prior authorization) for certain sensitive care services.
+To learn more about sensitive care services, read "Sensitive care" later in this chapter.